-When it comes to web scraping, API is the go to solution that comes to the mind of most data engineers.
-Here’s why an API might not be the right solution for your business and how web scraping can help overcome the shortcomings of data APIs.
+When it comes to web scraping, Application Programming Interfaces aka API is the go-to solution that comes to the mind of most data engineers.
+But, is web crawling API the right solution for your business?
+Is web scraping a better alternative for data extraction?

-APIs or Application Programming Interfaces is an intermediary that allows one software to talk to another.
+API (Application Programming Interface) is an intermediary that allows one software to talk to another.
 In simple terms, you can pass a JSON to an API and in return, it will also give you a JSON.
-Now there will always exist a set of rules as to what you can send in the JSON and what it can return.
+Now, there always exist a set of rules as to what you can send in the JSON and what it can return.
 These rules are strict and can’t change unless someone actually changes the API itself.
-So when using an API to collect data, you will be strictly governed by a set of rules, and there are only some specific data fields that you can get.
+When using a data API, you will be strictly governed by a set of rules, and there are only specific data fields that you can extract.

-Web scraping is much more customizable, complex and is not governed by any set rule.
-You can get any data that you can see on a website using a scraping setup.
+Web scraping is much more customizable, complex, and is not governed by a strict set of rules.
+You can get any data that you can see on a website using a web crawling and scraping setup.
 As for how you can crawl data, you can apply any techniques available, and you are constrained only by your imagination.
-If you have an experienced team, you can even try to find new means to crawl data from websites that have dynamically generated feed.
+If you have an experienced team, you can even try to find new means to crawl data from websites that have dynamically generated feeds.
 But as you see, websites change their layout every day, and you would have to change your scraping code from time to time to make sure that everything keeps working.

 Why do people use APIs?

 If web scraping is better than APIs, why do most people continue to use APIs?
 Well, the reason is very simple.
 Most people keep using the same API to get the same data, from the same source for fulfilling their specific objective.
 Also, they might have a contract with the website to use their API within a certain limit.
-Nothing changes with time, and in case some new information is to be returned by the API, or some field names change, all you need to do is add those field names, or change the names of those field names in your request JSON.
+Using web scraping API works well when the website changes are limited.
+In case new information is to be returned by the API, or some field names change, all you need to do is add those field names, or change the names of those field names in your request JSON.

 What are the advantages of Web Scraping?